dthiemann/Curves_Analysis/README.md

-Python script for analyzing Curves+ analysis for molecular simulations used with Gromacs
+Python script for analyzing Curves+ analysis for molecular simulations used with Gromacs!